maldeondo/TravelMate/README.md

 ```
 > _Note: Step 4 only affects the cloned repo, it's **not** a global git config._

+Using a `GPG` key to sign commits is also recommended, but not necessary.

 ---

 ## 🧾 License